Skip to content

 OpenPhone: toll-free number service provider

-With OpenPhone, you’ll never pay extra for inbound calls on a toll-free number.
 Just download the mobile app or use the browser or desktop app to start using OpenPhone.
 Then share access to the number with your team to split responsibility for incoming messages and calls.

 You can also plug into automated texting features (like snippets and auto-replies) or phone menus (aka auto-attendants) to save time on incoming communication.
-You’ll always look professional and responsive to callers, even as a small team. 🎉
+AI-powered call summaries, transcripts, and action items also help your business with training and record-keeping.

 Get as many local (US or Canadian numbers) or toll-free numbers as your team needs with OpenPhone.
+You’ll always look professional and responsive to callers, even as a small team.

 How to get a toll-free number for business with OpenPhone

-1. Sign up for our free, seven-day trial.
+1. Sign up for our free seven-day trial.

-3. Download the desktop, iOS, or Android app to get started (you can also easily call and text from our web app.)
+1. Download the desktop, iOS, or Android app to get started (you can also easily call and text from our web app.)

 Key features of OpenPhone